riikkanau/tutorial-flask-api/README.md

 - conda env config vars list (to check them out)
 - You can remove vars, e.g.: conda env config vars unset FLASK_ENV

+Update 1.9.2022: Set up .env file instead (https://medium.com/thedevproject/start-using-env-for-your-flask-project-and-stop-using-environment-variables-for-development-247dc12468be).
+Note that in SQLAZURECONNSTR_WWIF -variable the password in the connection string is without "" around it.

 Visual Code
 To run the app: go to the folder where the app.py is, enter
 - flask run